rradczewski/ymmv/_posts/2018-10-17-ftt-everything-needs-a-retrospective.md

 image: "assets/everything-needs-a-retrospective.jpg"
 image_alt: "A photocollage of the retro results of a few retros.
 Lots of colorful post its on flipcharts with drawings on them"
 ---
 We spend most of our time at work collaborating with people.
-Everything, from mentoring someone, to co-creating great products and engineering cultures involves more than one single individual.
+Everything, from mentoring someone, to co-creating great products and engineering cultures involves more than just a single individual.
 But, when reflecting on how we can continuously improve, understanding exactly what works and what doesn't can be tricky.
 That's why, in each collaboration, I strive to hold a retrospective right at the end to transform the way we relate to each other and to improve our ways of working together.

 ### Context